-Although RetroPie will work on any Raspberry Pi, even the $5 Raspberry Pi Zero, we recommend using one with as much RAM as possible, because this will result in a smoother gaming experience.
-For our tutorial, we’ll be using an 8GB Raspberry Pi 4.
+Although RetroPie will work on any Raspberry Pi, even the $5 Raspberry Pi Zero, we recommend using one with as much RAM as possible.
+More RAM means a smoother gaming experience.
+For this tutorial, we’ll be using an 8GB Raspberry Pi 4.

 We’re using a generic USB gaming controller, but you can also use a variety of wired console controllers such as those made for Xbox and PlayStation.
 If you plan on using a wireless gaming controller that doesn’t have its own dongle, be prepared to troubleshoot some connection issues.